xiamengmeng123/three-phase-model-/README.md

 **3. Model prediction**

-Run ste1_classification.py、step2_regression.py、step3_regression.py in oder.Taking the million dataset as an example.
+Run ste1_classification.py、step2_regression.py、step3_regression.py in oder.Taking the 10000 dataset as an example.

 **4. Clustering  to extract functional groups**